MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 <a name="use-publish-profile"></a>

-## Create a service connection using a publish profile
+## Create a Azure Resource Manager service connection using a publish profile

 You can create a service connection by using a publish profile.
 You can use a publish profile to create a service connection to an Azure App Service.